 We get a lot of skin questions sent to us at Beauty Heroes, sometimes accompanied with pictures and pleas for help.
 We always respond with product recommendations, and often a warning; skin conditions are rarely solved by just putting something ON your skin.
 Diet, hormones and lifestyle often underlie the most common skin concerns.
 In my personal experience, chronic skin conditions complex and triggered by a combination of factors.
 I battled cystic acne for 20 years and tried putting anything and everything on my skin to treat it before I discovered a major hormone imbalance, that once addressed, resolved my acne for good.
 Lately, we have been receiving questions about a skin condition that looks like a cross between eczema and acne around the mouth called Perioral Dermatitis.

 The severity of Perioral Dermatitis can be mild to severe with red, itchy, flaky and inflamed skin around the mouth and nose.
 I have not been affected by it myself, but my friend Dr. Sarah Villafranco, Founder of Osmia, has, and developed several products in her line so that she could use them and keep her Perioral Dermatitis in check.
-We often recommend these products to our clients who write in with symptoms that are related to the condition, and even created a whole category of recommended products for Perioral Dermatitis in our Beauty Store.
+We often recommend these products to our clients who write in with symptoms that are related to the condition, and even created a whole category of Perioral-Dermatitis-safe products in our Beauty Store.

 In this video, hear directly from Dr. Sarah Villafranco herself as she describes her personal experience with Perioral Dermatitis.